 Rebecca Rodd is a literary agent with Levine Greenberg Rostan Literary Agency.
 In the nonfiction space, Rebecca is interested in millennial experiences and perspectives.
 She’s also interested in pop culture and social commentary, especially from underrepresented voices.
 Currently, in YA and adult fiction, Rebecca is looking for: anything set on an HBCU campus, a BIPOC Big Bang Theory, a love story with the depth and complexity of Tia Williams’s Seven Days in June, or a devourable romcom that would sit nicely on a shelf with Jasmine Guillory and Helen Hoang.
 In children’s, Rebecca would love to find an ensemble cast boasting equal parts brains, snark, and determination a la The Mysterious Benedict Society.
 Learn more about Rebecca here.

-James Mustelier is a literary agent with The Bent Agency.
+James Mustelier [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent with The Bent Agency.
 I’m looking for a range of commercial and literary fiction and nonfiction.
 In all genres (but particularly in literary fiction) I prize economical prose, complex characters, steadily building tension, narrative gravity, and the momentary relief of dark humor, even (or especially) amid dire circumstances.
 In commercial fiction I’m looking for compact horror and mysteries with big hooks and intricate plotting.
 In sci-fi and fantasy I’m drawn to stories that are grounded in reality and have high stakes that touch on contemporary issues — more speculative fiction and alternate histories than high fantasy or space opera.
 In nonfiction I’m looking for books that give me a vivid look into subcultures and events I might not otherwise have had the chance to explore.
 Much of my favorite nonfiction melds a distinct narrative voice with rigorous research.
 In young adult and middle grade I’m interested in epic fantasy, grounded sci-fi, and irreverent retellings of fairy tales, classic myths, and historical events.
 I’m specifically seeking stories written from diverse perspectives that draw from underrepresented cultures.”
 Learn more about James here.

-Paul S. Levine is a literary agent and the founder of Paul S. Levine Literary.
+Screen Shot 2019-09-27 at 1.37.27 PMPaul S. Levine is a literary agent and the founder of Paul S. Levine Literary.
 He is also an attorney.
 His fiction interests include adventure novels, mainstream fiction, mysteries, romance, thrillers, and women’s fiction.
 His nonfiction interests include business/commerce, pop culture, how-to, self-help, politics/law, relationships, and sports.
 Learn more about Paul here.

 Keir Alekseii is a literary agent with Azantian Literary Agency.
 Keir is seeking YA & Adult sci-fi / fantasy / horror and YA contemporary novels.
 She is ONLY open to taking pitches from writers who identify as belonging to a marginalized or underrepresented community.
 Across all genres, Keir loves complex, smart, emotional characters and they would love to see more books with morally gray, unapologetic characters.
 Genre blending and/or bending books are welcome.
 Retellings or re-imaginings that match her wish list are welcome.
 Learn more about Keir here.